simde-utc/portail/documentation/frontend/redux.md

 # Redux

-Redux is used in order to manage datas in an single store.
+Redux is used in order to manage data in a unique store.
 All Redux's implementation is done in the `redux/` folder.

 For more information on Redux, [have a look at this playlist](https://www.youtube.com/watch?v=1w-oQ-i1XB8&index=15&list=PLoYCgNOIyGABj2GQSlDRjgvXtqfDxKm5b).